 Making Space – A national charity providing health and social care services for adults with mental health conditions, learning disabilities, dementia and their carers.
 Contact 01274 323702

-My Wellbeing College – Confidential psychological therapy service, helping you work through difficult feelings.
-Help with problems such as anxiety, panic attacks, depression, relationship issues, sleep problems, phobias, difficult life changes, post-natal depression, post-traumatic stress , OCD, and health anxieties.
+My Wellbeing College – A free, confidential NHS service to help people manage and work through difficult feelings such as anxiety, panic attacks, depression, relationship issues, sleep problems, phobias, difficult life changes, post-natal depression, post-traumatic stress, OCD, and health anxieties.
 Self-refer by calling 0300 555551.

 First Response – support 24 hours a day, seven days a week to people of all ages living in Bradford, Airedale, Wharfedale or Craven experiencing a mental health crisis.
 Call 01274 221181